jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 ## I think, therefore I am

 <span class="big-letter">I</span>n this exultant declaration — _cogito ergo sum!_ — Descartes assures himself of his own existence.
 Phew.
 Mop that brow, eh René.
-It is impossible to doubt the existence of your own thoughts, because in the act of doubting, you are thinking.⁣
+It is impossible to doubt the existence of your own thoughts, because in the act of doubting, you are thinking.

 So, we have our base, our solid foundation: a thinking mind must exist.
 From this point on in his [Meditations on First Philosophy](http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124), Descartes attempts to rebuild all human knowledge and establish proofs for the existence of, among other things, God.
 Alas, his work here is generally acknowledged to not quite make up for his initial demolition job.

 Indeed, through absolutely bulldozing our confidence in the existence of anything but our thoughts, Descartes inadvertently creates two separate realms: the mental and the physical.
 The mental we can be sure of; the physical needs to, somehow, be linked to it.

-Believe it or not, philosophers have been trying to bridge this explanatory gap ever since.⁣
+Believe it or not, philosophers have been trying to bridge this explanatory gap ever since.

 ## Is there an answer to Descartes' skepticism?

 <span class="big-letter">D</span>escartes' doubting leaves us with a rather alarming concern: that our experience is not infallible, and that it has no bearing on the existence of an external world.
 Of course, this state of affairs has prompted a vast literature on whether the skepticism expressed by Descartes is actually anything to worry about, which has in turn spawned commentaries on the limits to what we can know, as well as just how our existences are tied to that of the world around us.

 There are a number of deep philosophical issues exposed by Descartes' [Meditations on First Philosophy](http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124), which is why it's perceived to mark the beginning of modern philosophy in the western tradition.
 Combine that with its highly accessible, dramatized style, and it's no wonder that this short text is still pored over by undergraduate students to this day.
 It's essential reading for anyone interested in philosophy.

 Beyond reading Descartes' [Meditations on First Philosophy](http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124) in full, to further explore the theme of what constitutes the ultimate nature of reality, touched on by Descartes' pondering, we've put together a reading list of the [best and most essential works of metaphysics](/reading-lists/metaphysics), considering questions on time, space, nothingness, and God's existence.

 If you're more interested in finding an answer to Descartes' skepticism around what we can know, as well as the extent to which we can close the explanatory gap and prove the existence of an external world, check out our [reading list on epistemology](/reading-lists/epistemology), the study of knowledge.
 You can hit the banner below to access it now.